 The Northwest Arvada urban renewal area is the site of a 1,451 acre mixed-use development now called Candelas.
 In 2007 the infrastructure of the area, including roads, water, sewer and stormwater lines, was constructed.
 The first building permits were issued in 2013, with steady growth each year.
-There are now 810 single family detached units.
-The first grocery store in this area is expected to open in the second quarter 2018.
-When completed, this area is estimated to have 1,489 single-family detached homes, 2,200-3,100 single-family attached homes, 425 acres of commercial development and 269 acres of retail development.
+There are now 1,012 single family detached units in Candelas.
+A King Soopers, the first grocery store in this area, opened in May 2018, followed by a Starbucks and 7-Eleven.
+This area also has a new K-8 school and a police community station that will open in May 2019.